-Johnny Depp and Marilyn Manson Have A Long History Of Opposing Witch Hunts
+Johnny Depp And Marilyn Manson Have A Long History Of Opposing Witch Hunts

 “Johnny has also gone through his various things in life and I was on ’21 Jump Street’ when I was 19 — that’s funny, no one really knows that I was an extra.
 So I’ve known Johnny forever.”

-Essentially Johnny Depp and Marylin Manson were members of rival bands during the same time frame in Ft.
+Essentially, Johnny Depp and Marylin Manson were members of rival bands during the same time frame in Ft.
 Lauderdale, when they were both teenagers.
 They traveled in the same circles, having mutual friends and likely a shared fan base.

 Though Johnny Depp and Marilyn Manson have been friends since their teens, rocking out in the same clubs, they were in different bands.
 The two never jammed together back in the day, which in hindsight Manson thought is strange.